Igor Rostislavovich Shafarevich: in Memoriam

-Shafarevich clearly demonstrated his scientific honesty in his mathematical writings.
+Shafarevich's scientific honesty is clearly revealed in his mathematical writings.
 His attribution of known results and historical references should serve as instructive examples for mathematicians of later generations.
-On several occasions, he stood up to express critical opposition of the mathematical content of some of the theses defended in the Mathematics department at MGU including the Habilitation dissertation of his former student A. Zhizhchenko that was based on erroneous papers \cite{Deligne}.
+On several occasions, he stood up to express critical opposition to the weak or erroneous theses in the mathematics department at MGU (including the Habilitation thesis of his former student A. Zhizhenko, now a full member of the Russian Academy of Science, who became a Soviet bureaucrat).